 Time Limits: All formal level administrative petitions must be submitted within 10 working days of a final written level 1 decision at the informal level or within 20 working days of the disputed action if a written decision is not received by the student.

 - If the academic issue is not resolved to the satisfaction of the parties at the informal level, the aggrieved party (“Petitioner”) may submit a petition to the Due Process Officer.
 The Due Process Officer shall promptly send the complaint to the Administrative Officer.
 In his or her discretion, the Due Process Officer may determine it is prudent to have an administrative petition reviewed by a panel of the Student Code Review Committee.

-- The petition must be in writing and state the facts, conduct, or circumstances alleged to constitute an administrative decision that is arbitrary or capricious, and remedy sought.
+- The petition must be in writing and state the facts, conduct, or circumstances alleged to constitute an administrative decision that is arbitrary or capricious, and the remedy sought.
 The student must provide all information or evidence the student desires the Administrative Officer to review.
 This can include statements from witnesses.